 5. Don't rant about it over social media

 Let's say one of your critique partners says that you use too many adverbs and after you publish, you say,"Ha!
 She said I used too many adverbs, but look how many books I've sold.
 She was wrong."
-People will suddenly start looking for those adverbs and see if you're doing things as correctly as you say you are or if the critiquer was right.
-And you'll look full of yourself, even though more likely than not, you'll view it as you trying to defend yourself.
+People will suddenly start looking for those adverbs and see if you're doing things as correctly as you say you are or if the critique partner was right.
+And you'll look conceited, like you think you can do no wrong, even though more likely than not, you'll view it as you trying to defend yourself.

 6. Find a friend you can complain to